ssshahzod/Online-Market/README.md

 # Online-Market
-Place where you can sell/buy anything you want!
+Web application where you can buy(or sell) anything you want!

 # Screenshots
 ### SignUp page